-From this point you have to do the same thing to sew a second row of 10 triangles.
-One your two first rows and done, place them on top of each other with the liner inwards, pin and sew one side lengthwise.
+From this point, you have to do the same thing to sew the second row of 10 triangles.
+Once your two first rows are sewn, place them on top of each other with the liner inwards, pin and sew one side lengthwise.

 Then sew a third, fourth, fifth and sixth row of 10 triangles (don’t forget the half triangles at each end).
 And sew all the rows side by side to complete your bed cover.
 Once you are done, you can trim each triangle tip for a nicer finish.